jarviscanada/jarvis_data_eng_AliSaboohi/linux_sql/README.md

 The program is deployed on GitHub and whoever downloads it could use it.

 # Improvements
-Write at least three things you want to improve e.g.
 - Handeling databases better
 - Speed
 - Using regex more